 Yes, the lubricants are considered as spare parts within the European Regulation.
-Thus, all technical information must be readily available to motor vehicle operators, owners and those who service and maintain vehicles.
+Thus, all technical information must be readily available to motor vehicle operators.

 9) What about bonuses and discount systems including lubricants or other functional fluids put in place by Vehicle Manufacturers?